softwaremill/jox/README.md

 ## Project sponsor

 We offer commercial development services.
-[Contact us](https://softwaremill.com) to learn more about our offer!
+[Contact us](https://softwaremill.com) to learn more about us!

 ## Copyright